Don’t get over

 Don’t be modest by the way.

-If you avoid being pretentious
+If you avoid being pretentious too obviously,

 It’ll always look, feel, or sound a bit restrained.